 Equality, Diversity & Inclusion in Scottish Heritage

-Also known as the EDISH Project, this AHRC-funded partnership project helped to embed better working and engagement practices and policies across the Scottish heritage sector.
+Also known as the EDISH Project, this Arts and Humanities Research Council (AHRC) funded partnership project helped to embed better working and engagement practices and policies across the Scottish heritage sector.

 Introduction

-This year-long project delivered a collaborative programme of engagement with Scottish heritage organisations around Equality, Diversity and Inclusion (EDI).
-The project was designed to create capacity to address EDI issues (with a special focus on race) in some of Scotland’s largest and most influential heritage organisations, through working with closely networked partners from within the sector.
+This year-long project delivered a collaborative programme of engagement with Scottish heritage organisations around Equality, Diversity, and Inclusion (EDI).
+The project helped create capacity to address EDI issues (with a special focus on race) in some of Scotland’s largest and most influential heritage organisations, through working with closely networked partners from within the sector.

 Partners on this project included: